-The Issuer currently has an issuer rating of BBB+ (stable) from the international rating agency S&P Global Ratings Europe Limited ("S&P").
-The Issuer's SCBs from a capital centre named ("Capital Centre A") have an S&P programme rating of A (stable).
-The Issuer's SMBs issued from the "institute in general" ("Institute in General") have an S&P programme rating of A (stable).
+The Issuer currently has an issuer rating of BBB+ (stable outlook) from the international rating agency S&P Global Ratings Europe Limited ("S&P").
+The Issuer's SCBs from a capital centre named ("Capital Centre A") have an S&P programme rating of AA- (stable outlook).
+The Issuer's SMBs issued from the "institute in general" ("Institute in General") have an

+S&P programme rating of AA- (stable outlook).
 The rating of any Senior Secured Bonds issued by the Company is expected to reflect the Issuer's issuer rating.